MediaBox-AUIKits/AUIAICall/iOS/README_English.md

 import ARTCAICallKit
 import AUIFoundation

-// Check if microphone permission is enabled AVDeviceAuth.checkMicAuth { auth in
+// Check if microphone permission is enabled.
+Check the camera permission if using the vision or video agent.
+AVDeviceAuth.checkMicAuth { auth in
     if auth == false {
         return